murolem/ss14-wiki-automations/src/04-process-results-for-wiki-and-upload/lib/kittens/README.md

-Contains stuffs that's shared between the wiki step.
+Contains stuffs that's shared between the wiki steps.

 All the stuffs in /steps is using the git config attuned to the wiki repo (hence not specifying repo, dir, etc.).